satyamyadav6286/EduFlow/HOW_TO_START_APPLICATION.md

 # How to Start the Application

-This guide provides instructions for starting both the client and server components of the application using PowerShell.
+This guide provides instructions for starting both the client and server components of the EduFlow application using PowerShell.

 ## Starting the Server